Ecosystem Targets and Supporting Indicators

 Enterococcus may indicate the presence of pathogens that can lead to gastrointestinal illnesses (GI) among swimmers.
 Pathogens are disease-causing organisms, including bacteria and viruses.
 More often, beach managers in Connecticut and New York close beaches preemptively when high rainfall generates stormwater runoff that may contain animal waste, untreated sewage discharge or other contaminants.
 As of 2012, there were 132 monitored beaches along Long Island Sound’s shoreline in New York and 72 monitored beaches in Connecticut.
 Yearly variations in closures are a product of rainfall patterns and incidents such as sewer-line ruptures.

 Beaches are closed to protect swimmers from potential harm or illness caused by pathogens or other contamination.
 Closed beaches can also have an economic impact because they prevent people from being able to fully enjoy the Long Island Sound shoreline.
+In a recent study conducted by Yale (Ramsden et al. 2023), preemptive beach closures are important for towns and municipalities to consider implementing to better protect public health.

 Robert Burg, New England Interstate Water Pollution Control Commission, [email protected]